QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 Every game object has a TransformComponent handling the position, rotation, and scale of a Game object.

 We can create our components using [Scripts](/games/unity/scripts/index.md).

+#### Scenes

+Scenes are individual levels or sections of your game.
+We often have one scene per screen.
 </div></div>

 <hr class="sep-both">